Firecrawl-compatible shim that routes Hermes web tools through a local Camofox server

 • shim down -> start it

-• shim up but Camofox down -> the shim can lazy-start Camofox on demand
+• shim up but Camofox down -> the shim reports upstream failure unless CAMOFOX_SERVER_COMMAND is explicitly configured for shim-managed Camofox startup

 Update checks